mrchrisadams/sonniesedge-website/_posts/2016-12-27-an-open-letter-to-that-always-hacking-guy.md

 “Can I help out, mum?”

 “You can go put the washing on.
 And prep the vegetables.
-And wrap some presents”
+And wrap some presents.”

 She will not be Always Hacking.
 Because she does not have the time.